alkohout/alkohout.github.io/_posts/2025-02-18-board_game_logger.md

         <div class="topic inverse">
           <h3>Overview</h3>
 		<p>
-		Seeking to enhance the efficienty of logging my board games, I developed a comprehensive data system that tracks gameplay and reveals performance patterns.
+		Seeking to enhance the efficiency of logging my board games, I developed a comprehensive data system that tracks gameplay and reveals performance patterns.

 		By leveraging AI prompting techniques, I identified Flask and PostgreSQL as suitable technologies for building a functional local web application.
 		I then successfully implemented this solution despite having no previous web development background and only recently encountering SQL.